thepok/MathAsPOW/README.md

 * When a shorter Proof is found, it could be artifical made longer, to resubmit it later a little bit shorter again...
   * Reward is a Function of the lengt of a Mathematical Proof.
 Only the diffrenece between old and new value is payed.
     * Could still be abused to create manny Blocks for the Transactionfees.
+* When the Blockchain forks, with normal POW you have to decide, on wich Fork you work, with MathPOW thats not the case, proof would be valid on both forks.
+Thats the same weakness like with Proof of Stake
+  * Combination of PoW and MathPoW save?

 ### Thoughts
 * Generalizations of multiple theorems into one as MathPoW?